Ted Grant: Early life

-Grant was born Isaac Blank in Germiston, South Africa.
+Grant was born in Germiston, South Africa.
+His autobiography referred to him as "Isaac Blank" but it is unclear if this was his real name as he preferred secrecy in order to protect his family.

 His father, Max Blank, was a Lithuanian Jewish emigré from Tavrig, who was involved in the mineral business, and his mother, Adelle, was originally from the Parisian district of Le Marais.
 They had two sons, Isaac and Isador, and three daughters, Rose, Rachael and Zena.

 His parents divorced and he was brought up by his mother who took in lodgers to supplement her income.
 He was introduced to Trotskyism by one of these lodgers, Ralph Lee, a leader in the Bolshevik-Leninist League to which Lee would later recruit him.
 In 1934, Grant left South Africa for Britain, changing his name to Edward Grant in the process.
 Before reaching the UK he stopped over in France to meet Trotsky's son, Lev Sedov.
 Once in Britain, he joined the Marxist Group, an entryist group in the Independent Labour Party.
 He took part in the anti-fascist Battle of Cable Street in 1936.

 In 1935, the Johannesburg-based Bolshevik-Leninist League joined with a similar group in Cape Town to form the Workers Party of South Africa.
 In 1937, after a series of factional difficulties and accusations of financial misconduct, Lee and several of his supporters left South Africa and joined Grant in England in the Militant Group (an entrist group in the Labour Party which Grant and others joined after leaving the Marxist Group).
 Factional accusations against Lee would follow him from South Africa, resulting in Lee and his supporters, including Grant, being expelled from the group in 1938.